MetallEast/vosk-unity-asr/README.md

 # Vosk Unity (Mobile Adaptation)

 Big thanks to the contributors of [alphacep/vosk-unity-asr](https://github.com/alphacep/vosk-unity-asr)!
-This repository is a variant of that implementation, adapted specifically for **Mobile platforms**.
+This repository is a variant of that implementation, adapted specifically for **Android platform**.
+Theoretically it should work on iOS too.

 ---